 Contributions made by demographic parameters to λreal were estimated based on seniority parameters (γ) in reverse-time mark-recapture models (Nichols et al. 2000).
 This technique has been described as an alternative approach to the types of questions that LTREs were designed to address (Cooch et al. 2001), but the two methods have not been directly compared using field data.
 A seniority parameter describes the probability that an individual present in the population at time i was also present at time i-1.
 In other words, it is the reverse-time equivalent of apparent survival in a standard capture-mark-recapture model.

 I estimated λreal for both pikas and marmots in all years where data was available.
 I modeled γ in a multi-state framework for both species, with juvenile and non-juvenile age-classes as different ‘states’.
 The adult age-class was therefore associated with two γ parameters, γAJ (the contribution of juvenile survival to adults) and γAA (the contribution of adult survival to adults).
 1- (γAJ+ γAA) = γImm is therefore an estimate of apparent immigration, or the contribution that newly captured individuals made to the current adult population.
 This term should closely reflect the true importance of immigration if capture probability is equal between marked and unmarked animals, and if the proportion of individuals in the population that have been captured at least once is close to 1 (Nichols et al. 2000).
-The three γ parameters described above will always sum to one. probabilities that current juveniles were in the orcohortsFinally, I also estimated the proportional contribution of reproductive parameters (breeding probability and fecundity) at each time i as the estimated proportion of juveniles in the population at i+1 (Equation 4).
+The three γ parameters described above will always sum to one.
+Impossible parameters like γJJ and γJA (the probabilities that current juveniles were in the juvenile or adult cohorts in the previous time step) were fixed at 0.
+Finally, I also estimated the proportional contribution of reproductive parameters (breeding probability and fecundity) at each time i as the estimated proportion of juveniles in the population at i+1 (Equation 4).
 These modeling methods, and the underlying theory, are described in detail in Nichols et al. (2000) and Nichols and Hines (2002).

 Equation 4.
 Formula for estimating the proportional contribution of fecundity, breeding probability, and other reproductive parameters to real for any time interval from time i to time i+1.
 N is the number of individuals in an age class, and superscripts represent the age-class (J for juveniles, A for adults).